 Another day, my sister, her husband and their dog, Katie were visiting, and we ended up babysitting Katie, who is having some anxiety issues.
-We started talking about one possible option, a pheromone collar, and that got Sarah and I into looking up more about how pheromones work in general and what the vomeronasal organ is.
+We started talking about one possible option, a pheromone collar, and that got Ashar and I into looking up more about how pheromones work in general and what the vomeronasal organ is.

 But my favorite by far this month was the day we were sitting at lunch on the porch of a local restaurant, watching the ducks in a little creek, and talking about Hurricane Harvey and its impact on people we know.
 This led to a huge discussion about socialism and how it relates to disaster response, Norway (which has a much more socialized care system), Nigeria (which doesn’t even have government-provided emergency services), the bank crash preceding the Great Depression (including how FDIC insurance works), what happens when a state of emergency is declared, how disasters often hurt people of color and people of lower economic status more than upper-middle-class white people, why people can’t just move out of disaster-prone areas, why someone might not want to evacuate and a bunch more.
-All of these are topics that NO ONE, adults included, has a full grasp of, but Sarah did an admirable job of asking good questions and putting forth smart ideas.
+All of these are topics that NO ONE, adults included, has a full grasp of, but Ashar did an admirable job of asking good questions and putting forth smart ideas.

 Those stuffed penguins

 I’ve talked before about Pengins for Everyone, our family’s mildly crazy project to give away stuffed penguins – or, as we say, pengins – to anyone who requests one.